margo/specification/system-design/specification/identity/wfm-identity-profile.md

 WFM revocation is heavier-handed than WFM Client revocation because there is no client-side accepted-server allowlist comparable to the WFM's accepted-client policy.
 An operator reissues the WFM SVID (keeping the same SPIFFE ID) in most cases; Trust Bundle rotation is the cryptographically enforced revocation path.

-Removing a `wfm-client-id` revokes one client only where the accepted-client policy lists clients individually.
-Where a WFM instead accepts any client within its namespace (see [Authorization](#authorization)), there is no per-client entry to remove, so revoking a single client requires narrowing the policy to explicit entries or rotating the Trust Bundle.
+Removing a `wfm-client-id` withdraws one client only where the accepted-client policy lists clients individually.
+Where a WFM instead accepts any client within its namespace (see [Authorization](#authorization)), there is no individual entry to remove, so withdrawing a single client requires narrowing the policy to explicit entries or rotating the Trust Bundle.

 ## Authorization